cgupta3131/Sem7/CS431_ProgrammingLab/Assignment 1/Task2/README.md

 - Before running the program, make sure that ./Resources/tud_info.txt is populated with the Student Data
 - Also if taking input from a file, make sure that ./Resources/input.txt is populated.
-- Also, empty AllData folder should be present

 To run the program interactively: